 Service Providers Evolve

 While defined contribution (DC) plans continue to grow in assets, number of plans, and participants, the number of recordkeeping service providers continues to decline.
-In many way, pure recordkeeping us often considered a commodity so providers have in turn developed investment, technology, and servicing option.
-Noteably, only a few recordkeepers offer participant-focused apps for mobile devices.
+In many ways, pure recordkeeping is often considered a commodity so providers have in turn developed investment, technology, and servicing option.
+Notably, only a few recordkeepers offer participant-focused apps for mobile devices.

 In an effort to help companies better prepare their employees for retirement, there has been a continued push for automatic plan features like auto-enrollment, auto-escalation.
 Auto-portability allows participants to automatically bring their retirement account balance with them when moving from one job to the next.
 By automating enrollment and increasing contributions, the data says that plans sponsors and participants are more likely to achieve their goals.